madskristensen/WebEssentials2017/README.md

 See the [change log](CHANGELOG.md) for changes and road map.

 ## Extensions
-After installing the Web Extension Pack and restarting Visual Studio, the following extensions will be installed:
+After installing the Web Essentials and restarting Visual Studio, the following extensions will be installed:

 - [Add New File](https://visualstudiogallery.msdn.microsoft.com/3f820e99-6c0d-41db-aa74-a18d9623b1f3)